 One of the most notable nature-related aspects that sets Tulum apart from Cancun is its cenotes (sinkholes).
-Dos Ojos and Casa Cenote are two sinkholes that you should definitely put on your bucket list.
+Dos Ojos and Casa Cenote are two sinkholes you should put on your bucket list.

 #7: Cancun Has More Chain Hotels

-If you’re the type that likes the familiarity of staying at a certain hotel brand when you travel, or if you have a lot of free hotel stays to use up, Cancun is a better option for you than Tulum.
+If you prefer the familiarity of staying at a certain hotel brand when you travel or if you have a lot of free hotel stays to use up, Cancun is a better option than Tulum.

 Cancun is home to just about any hotel chain you can possibly think of.
-These gigantic high-rise hotels line the beach, giving off a feeling that you arrived in Miami instead of Cancun.
+These gigantic high-rise hotels line the beach, giving off a vibe that you arrived in Miami instead of Cancun.

 #8: Tulum Is Expensive (Too)